jjsskk/Internet_Quality_Measurement_Project/README.md

 - A server can support multiple clients simultaneously.

-- When running multiple clients and server in one environment, bind errors due to overlapping port numbers can occur very occasionally.
+- When running multiple clients and server in one environment, bind errors due to overlapping port numbers can occur occasionally.
 If so, close all programs(ctrl + c) and restart.

 ```